Smoothing, scattering, and a conjecture of Fukaya: From smoothing of Calabi--Yau varieties to tropical geometry

 Let us elaborate a bit on the relation between this definition of consistency and that in \cite{gross2011real}.
-Assuming we have a consistent scattering diagram in the sense of \cite{gross2011real}, then we obtain a $k^{\text{th}}$-order thickening $\centerfiber{k}$ of $\centerfiber{0}$ which is locally modeled on the thickening $\localmod{k}_{\alpha}$'s by \cite[Cor.
+Assuming we have a consistent scattering diagram in the sense of \cite{gross2011real}, then we obtain a $k^{\text{th}}$-order thickening $\centerfiber{k}$ of $\centerfiber{0}$ which is locally modeled on the thickenings $\localmod{k}_{\alpha}$'s by \cite[Cor.
 2.18]{Gross-Siebert-logII}.
-Pushing forward via $\modmap$, we obtain a sheaf of algebras over $\comp[q]/(q^{k+1})$ lifting $\bva{0}^0$, which is locally isomorphic to the $\bva{k}^0_{\alpha}$'s.
+Pushing forward via the modified moment map $\modmap$, we obtain a sheaf of algebras over $\comp[q]/(q^{k+1})$ lifting $\bva{0}^0$, which is locally isomorphic to the $\bva{k}^0_{\alpha}$'s.
 This consequence is exactly what we use to formulate our definition of consistency.